 The astronomy folks at Widener University in Chester love to share their fun with amateur astronomers.
 View planets, stars, nebulae, clusters, galaxies, and other celestial objects through the lens of Widener Observatory’s 16-inch computerized Meade Cassegrain reflecting telescope and several 12-inch telescopes at Public Telescope Viewing Sessions held every Monday evening or stargazing sessions held the first Friday of every month during the spring and fall.

-For more than 130 years, the Allegheny Observatory in Pittsburgh has been on a quest to unravel the mysteries of the universe and detect extrasolar planets.
+For more than 160 years, the Allegheny Observatory in Pittsburgh has been on a quest to unravel the mysteries of the universe and detect extrasolar planets.
 You are invited to share in this exploration at public lectures and tours of the observatory.
-Lectures are held Jan.–Nov. on the third Friday of each month, while tours are usually Thursday nights May-Aug. and Friday nights April-Oct..
-Both are really popular events, registration is required.
+Lectures are held Jan.–Nov. on the third Friday of each month, while tours are usually Thursday nights May-Aug. and Friday nights April-Oct.
+Both are popular events, registration is required.

 See spectacular views of what lies in the outer reaches of outer space at Pennsylvania’s newest observatory (and one of the newest observatories in the world!) at the Peter van de Camp Observatory at Swarthmore College.
 Perched atop the college’s Science Center, the observatory sports a 24-inch, f/7.8 Ritchey-Chretien telescope complete with a suite of imaging, photometric, and spectroscopic instrumentation.
 Public viewing events and open houses are held the second Tuesday of each month.